 Formerly Appendix Q in Volume 2 of the OGC CDB Best Practice.

-The table below summarizes the CDB dataset codes along with their names and their applicability to the three active versions of the CDB standard.
+The table below summarizes the CDB dataset codes along with their names and their applicability to the community 3.0 specification and the OGC standard, which is based on CDB version 3.2..